stone-payments/stoneco-guidelines/backend/rest/README.md

 ## 9. API Versioning
 ---

-Make the API Version mandatory and do not release an unversioned API.
-There are two versioning topics on wich we will talk.
-The first one is the what versioning specification should we use to release our api.
-And the second one is how and when should we engage it with our API releasing.
+As a rule of thumb, **never release a non-versioned API** to production.

 ### Semantic Versioning
-As a especification of our APIs we use [Semantic Versioning](http://semver.org/).
-This is an spefication authored by Tom Preston-Werner based on three digits *MAJOR.MINOR.PATCH*
+As a specification of our APIs we use [Semantic Versioning](http://semver.org/).
+This is an specification authored by Tom Preston-Werner based on three digits *MAJOR.MINOR.PATCH*

-Theses are the main rules about this speficiation
+Theses are the main rules about this specification

 * A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
 X is the major version, Y is the minor version, and Z is the patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.